Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20200731:  The behavior of the `progress` attribute reported by the `virtual_sdcard` printer object has changed.
+Progress is no longer reset to 0 when a print is paused.
+It will now always report progress based on the internal file position, or 0 if no file is currently loaded.

 20200725: The servo `enable` config parameter and the SET_SERVO `ENABLE` parameter have been removed.
 Update any macros to use `SET_SERVO SERVO=my_servo WIDTH=0` to disable a servo.